Anglo-Saxons at Sources of Russian Power

 On the other hand, population genetics data allow us to conclude that at some time Germanic tribes were present on the territory of Russia:

 It turned out that the Norwegians and Germans are genetically closest to the Russian North; the Austrians, Swiss, Poles, Bosnians, Irish, and Scots were also included in the cluster.
-(BALANOVSKA E.V., PEZHEMCKIY D.V., ROMANOV A.G. a.o.
+(BALANOVSKAYA E.V., PEZHEMCKIY D.V., ROMANOV A.G. a.o.
 2011: 27).

 According to the Genographic Project, the Russians are genetically close to the inhabitants of England, Denmark, and Germany (BELAKOV SERGEY, 2016: 407).

-With all this in mind, the Anglo-Saxon toponymy, particularly in the interfluve of the Volga and the Oka rivers, can be correlated with the assumption of archaeologists about the penetration of a group of migrants of unknown ethnicity here, which resulted in the final end of the development of Diakovo culture in the VII century.
+With all this in mind, the Anglo-Saxon toponymy, particularly in the interfluve of the Volga and the Oka rivers, can be correlated with the assumption of archaeologists about the penetration of a group of migrants of unknown ethnicity here, which resulted in the end of the development of Diakovo culture in the VII century.
 AD (SEDOV V.V., 2002: 390).
-Archaeological research has shown that there was no continuity between local antiquities and the culture of the second half of the 1st millennium.
+Archaeological research has shown no continuity between local antiquities and the culture of the second half of the 1st millennium.
 The facts testify to the formation of a completely new culture in these places:

 The stay of the Anglo-Saxons in the vicinity of the Finno-Ugres was to have a consequence of lexical correspondences between the Old English and Finno-Ugric languages.
-For example Mari pundo "money" can be correlated with OE. pund "a pound, a measure of weight and a monetary unit."
+For example, Mari pundo "money" can be correlated with OE. pund "a pound, a measure of weight and a monetary unit."
 This word could reach the Mari through the Mordva, whose languages have pandoms "to pay", pandoma "fee", borrowed from the Anglo-Saxons.
 Other Germanic languages have similar words.
-It is believed that this is an early borrowing from Latin, which have pondō "pound" and pondus 'weight" (KLUGE FRIEDRICH, SEEBOLD ELMAR.
+It is believed that this is an early borrowing from Latin, which has pondō "pound" and pondus 'weight" (KLUGE FRIEDRICH, SEEBOLD ELMAR.
 1989: 542).
-The Mari word is closer to the Latin and Old English, and not to the Mordovian words, so borrowing could only come from the Anglo-Saxons or from the Italics.
-The presence of the latter in Central Russia is considered separatly, where Mari-Latin parallels are presented: Mari pundash "bottom" – Lat. fundus "bottom, foundation", Mari tuto "full" – Lat. totus "the whole" a.o.
+The Mari word is closer to the Latin and Old English, and not to the Mordovian words, so borrowing could only come from the Anglo-Saxons or the Italics.
+The presence of the Italcs and Greeks in Central Russia is considered separately, where Mari-Latin parallels are presented: Mari pundash "bottom" – Lat. fundus "bottom, foundation", Mari tuto "full" – Lat. totus "the whole" a.o.
 Below is a list of Mari words that could have been borrowed from Old English, where other words of the Italic substratum are also present:

 Mari ar "conscience" – OE. ār "honor, dignity, glory, respect, mercy, happiness";

-Mari archa "casket" (Chuv. archa "chest") – OE. earc(e) "ark, box" (лат. arca);
+Mari archa "casket" (Chuv. archa "chest") – OE. earc(e) "ark, box" (Lat. arca);

 Mari, Moksha asu "utility" – under the condition of metathesis, one can consider OE. use "use, utility, custom" (Lat. usus "utility, custom");